hitesh19426/delance-smart-contract/README.md

   - Second argument of above function is used to send ethereum to smart contract. the default unit of transfer is wei. we are sending 1 eth above by using web3 library to convert 1 eth to wei.
   - Replace the address in from field with freelancer address.
 Without it, you will not be able to call the function since its freelancer only.

-## TO-DO:
+## To-Do

 1. Write tests for the smart contract.
-Push them in a new branch.
+2. Push them in a new branch.